 The result?
 They loved it.

 Do research on the things your target audiences are interested in, what’s trending in their community, find out who the talking heads are, and what story angles do journalists in that niche typically cover.

 What you absolutely shouldn’t do?
-Mass send a generic pitch to all your journalist prospects.
+Mass send a generic pitch to all your journalist leads.

-But what if you have a thousand (or more) prospects?
+But what if you have a thousand (or more) leads?

-The answer is, no, you don’t have to write 3,557 outreach emails for each of your 3,557 prospects.
+The answer is, no, you don’t have to write 3,557 outreach emails for each of your 3,557 leads.
 (That’s a random number, by the way.)

-You can change some details to fit each different prospect at least—just don’t send the exact same outreach message to everyone.
+You can change some details to fit each different leads at least—just don’t send the exact same outreach message to everyone.

 For example, below is our pre-made outreach templates pitching a blogger to feature you in an interview or podcast.

 Obviously, you can’t send that as is, but it’s a good place to start crafting some ideas.